About hug ‘n’ stuff

 And so it begins…

-This was awesome, it had an 8-thread Intel Xeon E3-1240 CPU plus an Intel S1200BTL motherboard.
-The most important part for me though, was the Ri-Vier RVS2-06A chassis with included rails and a 12-bay hotswappable SAS/SATA backplane.
-Yay!
-This would be perfect for building a custom server in as there are no OEM or proprietary parts - I could fit any components I'd like and there were no weird form factors that I would have to meet.
+This was awesome!
+It included an 8-thread Intel Xeon E3-1240 CPU plus an Intel S1200BTL motherboard.
+The most important part for me, though, was the Ri-Vier RVS2-06A chassis with included rails and a 12-bay hotswappable SAS/SATA backplane.
+This was perfect for building a custom server within, as there were no OEM or proprietary parts — I could fit any components I’d like because there weren’t any weird form factors to think about.
 It even used a standard PSU.

-The next part came along when I saw a motherboard that should've been worth about £500 at the time, which I bought for only £87.
-The ASUS Z10PE-D8 WS, a Haswell semi-workstation/server board with seven x16 PCIe lanes.
-It was so affordable because it 'had a bent CPU2 socket pin' and the seller wasn't sure if the second socket would still work, as they only had one CPU to test with.
+The next part came along when I saw a motherboard that should’ve been worth about £500 at the time, which I bought for only £87.
+The ASUS Z10PE-D8 WS: a Haswell semi-workstation/server board with seven x16 PCIe lanes.
+It was so affordable because it ‘had a bent CPU2 socket pin’ and the seller wasn’t sure if the second socket would still work, as they only had one CPU to test with.
 I tested it myself, there were no issues!

 As very few people actually have Haswell server motherboards, the CPUs sell for relatively cheap!
 I managed to purchase two Intel Xeon E5-2630 v3’s for £30/ea, giving me a total of 32 threads at 2.4–3.2 GHz for £60.